xiomaraquinonez/Blog/index.md

 ## Thursday 12/12

 I worked on recreating a Breakout Game using HTML, CSS, and JavaScript.
 The game uses a Canvas to present different blocks that allows users to move keys to move the ball around different places of the Canvas.
-The game can be found [here](https://xiomaraquinonez.github.io/BreakOutGame/#)
+The game can be found [here.](https://xiomaraquinonez.github.io/BreakOutGame/#)

+## Tuesday, 1/07

+Today, I worked on recreating a Drawing App following the instructions from this [website.](https://medium.com/@jagadeshanh/html5-canvas-click-and-draw-f665e02f5744) This drawing app was created using HTML and JavaScript.
+The game has a black background color and draws using different colors each time.
+I then created a repository using the terminal command lines.